 writing, and ethics.

 The Background Investigations Unit has developed a multi-faceted hiring process to ensure the department hires well-qualified candidates for peace officer positions.
-The hiring process is designed to make sure candidates meet the minimum qualifications for a position, are physically able to do an entry-level job within the department, and meet POST standards for peace officers.
+The hiring process ensures candidates meet the minimum qualifications for a position, are physically able to do an entry-level job within the department, and meet POST standards for peace officers.
 The hiring process is completed by all applicants and is applied uniformly to create an equal opportunity for every interested candidate.

 The California Penal Code requires every law enforcement agency that employs peace officers in the State of California to have a procedure in place to investigate complaints initiated by members of the public.
-The Sacramento County Probation Department has a centralized Internal Affairs Unit, composed of Management personnel, who are responsible for investigating complaints against the Probation Department or specific Department employees.
+The Sacramento County Probation Department has a centralized Internal Affairs Unit, comprised of management personnel, who are responsible for investigating complaints against the Probation Department or employees.
 All members of the public seeking to file a complaint are asked to read the Department's Citizen Complaint Information and complete a Citizen Complaint Form.

-The Information Technology Division serves Probation by providing technical and information systems support to the department.
+The Information Technology (IT) Division serves Probation by providing technical and information systems support to the department.
 Technology is a force multiplier by improving the safety, accuracy and efficiency of operations staff while providing employees with the tools and information needed to make data driven decisions.
-Not only does the division maintain security systems to all of Probation's building locations, including YDF -- a 24 hour facility -- but also provides radio, computer, and other telecommunications services and equipment (computers, telephones, cell phones, etc.) to the entire department.
-IT also builds automated reports used for statistical analysis and data collection, as well as systems that mine and warehouse client and staff data.
+Not only does the division maintain security systems to all of Probation's building locations, including our Youth Detention Facility – a 24 hour facility – but also provides radio, computer, and other telecommunications services and equipment (computers, telephones, cell phones, etc.) to the entire department.
+IT also builds automated reports used for statistical analysis and data collection, as well as systems that mine and warehouse client data.